A1tor/Xamarin-SmartHome/README.md

 # Sprout
-Simple smarthome controller created by Xamarin.
+Simple smarthome controller created with Xamarin framework.
 This program was created as part of a college graduation project.

 ![Ui_screenshot](UiScreenshot.png)